Adult Opportunity Center

-The Adult Opportunity Center (AOC) provides Aspire classes (formerly know as ABLE) on each campus and at several off-campus locations.
+The Adult Opportunity Center (AOC) provides Aspire classes (formerly known as ABLE) on each campus and at several off-campus locations.
 The program is offered FREE to any individual who is at least 16* years of age.
 All books and materials are provided and no fees are charged for instruction.

 Morning, afternoon and evening classes are scheduled with fully qualified instructors present at each site.
 A variety of services are offered including: